andrewjrobinson/lscc_docs/docs/tutorials/unix/intro.md

 The *current working directory* is the current location within the file system that you are currently using.
-When you first login to a unix computer it will begin with the current working directory set to your home directory, that is, a place the is unique to you and generally nobody else will have access to it.
+When you first login to a unix computer it will begin with the current working directory set to your home directory, that is, a place that is unique to you and generally nobody else will have access to it.

 <img src="media/unix-cwd.png" title="Current working directory" alt="Current working directory" width="500px" />